 Eating fresh food straight from the gardens and fruit-bearing trees is a delight.
 We have vegetables and fruit within 5 to 10 paces of our front door.
 In the summer, there is hardly a day that some fruit or other — strawberries, grapes, raspberries, currants — is not begging for grazing as I pass. -Ken Walton, Resident

 The Abundance EcoVillage celebrates regionalism in landscape design.
-Our village landscape is carefully crafted from indigenous plant species, in addition to medicinal and edible species, which greatly enhance the live of the residents.
+Our village landscape is carefully crafted from indigenous plant species, in addition to medicinal and edible species, which greatly enhance the life of the residents.
 A walk through the village trail system is a gastronomic experience in itself: seasonal strawberries, raspberries, hardy sweet cherries, asian pears, apples, persimmons, kolimita kiwis, and quince are a small sampling of the varieties you may encounter.

 The site features many special nooks for enjoying outdoor living, including walking trails, outdoor arbor with fire pit, greenhouses, and a swimming pond with sand beach.
 Gardening is encouraged, but not required at Abundance EcoVillage.
 Residents are invited to garden either within their private lots, or in our community gardens.